RedDevil2k3/academic-kickstart/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "Ongoing Projects"
-  content = "E-mail me for collaboration ->" align = "center"  # Choose `center`, `left`, or `right`.
+  content = "E-mail if you want in ->" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).